The Pack (TV series)

-The Pack is an American reality competition streaming television series hosted by Lindsey Vonn.
+The Pack is an American reality competition television series hosted by Lindsey Vonn.
 It premiered on Amazon Prime Video on November 20, 2020.

 Background

 The series features 12 dogs and their human owners traveling around the world to compete in various challenges including tugging, pulling, scent work, and more.
 The dogs and their owners are accompanied by veterinarians and dog experts to make sure the contestants are kept safe.
 The winning duo receives a $500,000 prize, with an additional $250,000 going to a charity of their choice.
+Mark won the pack!
 The series has been described as The Amazing Race with dogs.

 Production

 In August 2019, Amazon Studios greenlit the series, with Olympic gold medal skier Lindsey Vonn as the host.
 It also features Vonn's dog Lucy.
 The show is executive produced by Jay Bienstock, Jay Renfroe, and David Garfinkle.
 It was filmed across eight countries in early 2020, prior to the COVID-19 restrictions.
 In January 2021, the series was canceled after one season.